 YOWELL V. ABBEY No. 13-1049) - On January 17, 2014 Raymond Yowell, an 84-year-old Western Shoshone Indian and cattle rancher, filed a petition seeking review of a decision by the U.S. Court of Appeals for the Ninth Circuit which reversed a district court order denying the Bureau of Land Management (BLM) and Department of Treasury's motion to for summary judgment regarding his civil rights action against state and federal officials and vacating the injunction issued against BLM.

 Throughout his life, Mr. Yowell had let his livestock graze on the "historic grazing lands associated with the South Fork Indian Reservation."
 In the 1990s, the BLM accused him of trespassing and in 2002, without a warrant or court order, seized and sold his cattle.
 The Ninth Circuit held that the district court had abused its discretion in granting the injunction and had erred in denying the motion for summary judgment based on the qualified immunity of the state and federal officials.
-The brief in opposition is due on June 4, 2014.
+The brief in opposition was filed on June 4, 2014, and the petition has been scheduled for conference on September 29, 2014.

-KNIGHT v Thompson (No. 13-955) - On February 6, 2014, several Native American male inmates in the custody of the Alabama Department of Corrections (ADOC) filed a petition seeking review of a decision by the U.S. Court of Appeals for the Eleventh Circuit which held that ADOC carried its burden under the Religious Land Use and Institutionalized Persons Act of 2000 (RLUIPA) to demonstrate that its hairlength policy is the least restrictive means of furthering its compelling governmental interests, including safety and security within the prison system.
+KNIGHT v THOMPSON (No. 13-955) - On February 6, 2014, several Native American male inmates in the custody of the Alabama Department of Corrections (ADOC) filed a petition seeking review of a decision by the U.S. Court of Appeals for the Eleventh Circuit which held that ADOC carried its burden under the Religious Land Use and Institutionalized Persons Act of 2000 (RLUIPA) to demonstrate that its hairlength policy is the least restrictive means of furthering its compelling governmental interests, including safety and security within the prison system.
 The ADOC requires all male prison inmates to wear a "regular haircut," defined as "off neck and ears," with no exemptions, religious or otherwise.
 The Native American male inmates seek a religious exemption based on wearing long hair as a central tenet of their religious faith.
 In the lower courts, the United States had intervened and filed an amicus brief in support of the Native American inmates.
 The Project worked with the attorneys for the prisoners to prepare and file a tribal amicus brief in support of the cert petition on behalf of NCAI and Huy.
 Amicus briefs in support were also filed by the Sikh Coalition and the International Center for Advocates against Discrimination.
-The ADOC filed their brief in opposition on April 11, 2014, and the petition was scheduled for conference on May 15, 2014, but no action was taken.
+The ADOC filed their brief in opposition on April 11, 2014, and the petition was scheduled for conference on May 15, 2014, but no action has been taken.
+(Note: The Court did grant review in another case, Holt v.
+Hobbs, No. 13-6827, involving a RLUIPA challenge by a Muslim prisoner to the grooming policy of the Arkansas Department of Corrections.
+In Holt, the Project prepared and filed an amicus brief on behalf of NCAI and Huy highlighting issues raised in the Knight case and supporting petitioner.)